Apply to become a firefighter/paramedic.

 • ITLS Certification (if applicable)

-• You will be asked to provide a complete record of your immunization of documentation from a medical authority if you are to complete the medical exam
+• Complete record of immunization of documentation from a medical authority

 • Measles (Rubeola)